 Connect Upflow to QuickBooks to supercharge your cash collection

 Upflow is a QuickBooks certified partner, available from the app exchange.
-The integration is seamless: it only takes a few clicks to get all of your data into Upflow, and all new invoices and payments that are added to QuickBooks will be automatically added to Upflow in real-time.
+The integration is seamless: it only takes a few clicks to get all of your data into Upflow, and all new customer invoices and payments that are added to QuickBooks will be automatically added to Upflow in real-time.

 Beyond the QuickBooks features on unpaid invoices, Upflow will provide you with three key features:

-- A deep understanding of your accounts receivable.
+A deep understanding of your accounts receivable.
 The most important thing that Upflow's dashboard gives you is a real-time view on your day sales outstanding (DSO) which is the average time it takes you to get paid.
-You should be comparing this to your payment terms: if they're net 30 days, and your DSO in 60 days, then you probably have significant room for improvement!
+You should be comparing this to your payment terms: if they're net 30 days, and your DSO is 60 days, then you probably have significant room for improvement!

-Stay in the know and set your goals
+Stay informed and set your goals

 Your finance team may be on the front line, tracking unpaid invoices on a day to day basis.
 But your executive and sales teams will also be kept in the loop by receiving regular email updates that summarize the cash collection status and reminders to send emails to or to call specific customers.
 Upflow will help you turn your business into a cash-driven organization.